 Omega-3s are critical for optimal cognition and overall good health.
 The Omega-3s DHA and EPA are essential for protecting your heart, relieving depression, reducing inflammation, learning and memory, and repairing and growing new brain cells.

-But if you added fish oil or an Omega-3 supplement to your daily nootropic stack, how long does it take for that Omega-3 to work?
+But if you added fish oil or an Omega-3 supplement like the new Performance Lab® Omega-3 to your daily nootropic stack, how long does it take for that Omega-3 to work?
 How soon can you experience these benefits?

 In this post you’ll learn what Omega-3s are, what happens when you start taking an Omega-3 supplement, what it feels like, and get a clear idea about how long it takes for an Omega-3 supplement to work.